(This page revised October 28, 2022)

 Arguably the most desirable of the more collectible high-cachet colors used for the Vacumatic-filling version of the Parker “51”; shown below.
 See also Blue Cedar, Buckskin Beige, Yellowstone.

-(National Pen Products Company) A pen manufacturing company located in Chicago, Illinois; founded in the early 1920s, it grew — partially by acquiring other companies for their trademarks and machinery — to become one of the largest pen producers in the world.
-National made medium- to high-quality pens under its own brand names (including Gold Bond, Gold Medal, Lincoln, and others) and also jobbed pens to retail chains (including Sears, Roebuck & Co. and Montgomery Ward) and other private brands.
+(National Pen Products Company) A pen company located in Chicago, Illinois; founded in the early 1920s, it grew — partially by acquiring other companies for their trademarks and machinery — to become one of the largest pen companies in the world.
+Machinery and equipment acquired by National might have ended up in the factory of C. E.Barrett & Company; there is speculation that National was owned by Clarence E. Barrett, and it is likely that National itself manufactured nothing, instead merely assembling parts supplied by Barrett and others.
+National sold medium- to high-quality pens under its own brand names and also jobbed pens to retail chains, including Sears, Roebuck & Co.
+(Gold Medal, Tower, Webster) and Montgomery Ward & Co.
+(Lakeside, Wardrite), and other private brands.
 It may also have sold pens to major pen companies for retail under those companies’ sub-brands.
-National’s production ranged from traditional hard rubber flat-tops during the 1920s to the hooded-nib polystyrene Webster and Tower pens it made for Sears in the 1950s.
-Shown here are a Gold Medal and a Tower.
+National’s offerings ranged from traditional hard rubber flat-tops during the 1920s to the hooded-nib resin Tower pens it sold to Sears in the 1950s.
+Shown here are a Gold Medal and a Tower, both Sears brands.
+See also Barrett.

 A color used for the Aero-metric version of the Parker “51”; shown below.
 The origin of the color name is obscure, as Navy Gray is distinctly greenish, not a true gray.